-The multiplayer co-op mode involves 2-4 multii-colored 'Splosion Men traversing through levels together, trying to reach the end while incorporating cooperative elements such as appropriately co-ordinated sploding.
-The missions in the multiplayer mode are completely different from their single player counterparts and have there own specific cakes to collect, the boss battles remain unchanged.
+The multiplayer co-op mode involves 2-4 multi-colored 'Splosion Men traversing through levels together, trying to reach the end while incorporating cooperative elements such as appropriately co-ordinated sploding.
+The missions in the multiplayer mode are completely different from their single player counterparts and have their own specific cakes to collect.
+The boss battles remain unchanged.
 Often times you will need to work together in this mode to make it through to each checkpoint as you will need all your 'Splosion Men so you can splode off each other for extra height or there will be a certain number of switches you will need to stand on to progress.
-This leads to times when you will make it through an entire section and then need your long dead partner to progress on in the mission as there is two switches to open the barrier.
+This leads to times when you will make it through an entire section and then need your long dead partner to progress on in the mission as there are two switches to open the barrier.

 'Splosion Man was the first game to feature avatar awards.
 They were not available at first release and had to be patched in later.